similie/hyphen-connect/README.md

 ### About Similie

-Similie is a small technology company based out of Timor-Leste, dedicated to developing innovative solutions that support international development initiatives.
+Similie is a technology company based out of Timor-Leste, dedicated to developing innovative solutions that support international development initiatives and climate-change adaption.
 Our mission is to harness the power of technology to drive positive change and improve lives around the world.
 With a focus on sustainability, community engagement, and social impact, we strive to create products and services that make a real difference in people's lives.

 ### Contributions